In this article, I’ve enlisted 51 common mistakes freelancers make that may risk their revenue as well as reputation.

 But, same time sharing the unnecessary things or over sharing may backfire you.
 Only tell those things which are necessary & relevant to your project.

-Be aware that you are not losing project for especially upsells & cross-sells.
+Be aware that you are not losing a project for especially upsells & cross-sells.

 17. Pulling Unnecessary Threads In Communication